accordproject/techdocs/docs/cicero-specification.md

 These data elements comprise the Template Model for the clause.
 The template model is critical in that it defines formal semantics for the clause, and it is a locale neutral representation of the data that a template requires.
 It also enables powerful search, filtering and organization of templates, for example by finding all templates related to concept X, or all templates that can process a transaction of type Y.

-They are captured formally using the [Hyperledger Composer modelling language](https://hyperledger.github.io/composer/latest/reference/cto_language) (CML).
+They are captured formally using the [Hyperledger Composer modeling language](https://hyperledger.github.io/composer/latest/reference/cto_language) (CML).
 CML is a lightweight schema language that defines namespaces, types, and relationships between types.
 It includes first-class support for modelling participants (individuals or companies), assets, transactions, enumerations, concepts, and events, and includes the typical features of an Object Oriented modelling language, including inheritance, meta-annotations (decorators), and field specific validators.
 CML also defines a serialization of instances to JSON and a validator for instances, making it easy to integrate with a wide variety of JSON-capable external systems.

-Note that even though the CML format is used to describe the template model, the Accord Specification is not limited to executing on Hyperledger Composer.
+> Note that even though the CML format is used to describe the template model, the Accord Specification is not limited to executing on Hyperledger Composer.
 CML is merely a schema language and can be supported on any distributed ledger, or even non-distributed ledger technology, written in any programming language.

 Hyperledger Composer models may be published to GitHub or any HTTP(S) website, and models can declare dependencies on other models, reducing the technical barrier to entry to creating an eco-system of mutually reinforcing industry standard models.